satheeshkumark/sample_app/README.md

-# Ruby on rails sample application
+# Ruby on Rails Website

 Run rails server with following command